Umut Aral

-Umut Aral (born 26 June 1976) is a Turkish film director, producer, and screenwriter best known for the Netflix Original The Protector., Love 101, Who Were We Running From? and his feature debut on esports 'Good Game: The Beginning'.
+Umut Aral (born 26 June 1976) is an International Emmy Award winner Turkish film director, producer, and screenwriter best known for the Netflix Original The Protector., Love 101, Who Were We Running From? and his feature debut on esports 'Good Game: The Beginning'.

 Early life

 Umut Aral was raised in Istanbul, Turkey.
 He attended Galatasaray High School and studied management at Boğaziçi University.

 He began making filmmaking at a young age.
 Started shooting short films at the age of thirteen.
 He can speak English, French and Turkish.

 Career

 He is an established director in the commercial world, directed 300+ TV commercials, working for clients such as Coca-Cola, Pepsi, Mercedes-Benz, McDonald's, Nivea, Vodafone, Unilever, Nestle Nutricia and QMobile.

 In 2017 Aral directed a docudrama for Galatasaray S.K.
-Museum. and also one episode of Turkish streaming platform BluTV original anthology series 7 Faces which is currently streaming on SBS Australia and HBOMax Latam.
+Museum. and also one episode of Turkish streaming platform BluTV original anthology series 7 Faces streaming on SBS Australia and HBOMax Latam.

 In 2018, Aral directed the first Turkish language Netflix Series The Protector starring Çağatay Ulusoy, Ayca Aysin Turan, Hazar Erguclu and Okan Yalıbık for 4 consecutive seasons.
 The Protector became the 6th of most watched ‘Non- English TV shows’ in UK and 10th in US.
 The same year he also directed the first licensed esports feature film Good Game: The Beginning starring Mert Yazıcıoğlu, Afra Saraçoğlu and Kerem Bürsin.
+Aral has won The Best Director Award with Good Game: The Beginning in 46th Paladino d'Oro Sport Film Festival in 2025.

 In 2020, Aral directed 4 episodes for the second and final season of Netflix Original Love 101 a Turkish teen comedy-drama, starring Mert Yazıcıoğlu, Kubilay Aka, Alina Boz, Selahattin Paşalı, İpek Filiz Yazıcı, Pınar Deniz, Kaan Urgancıoğlu and Ece Yüksel.

 In 2022, he directed 4 episodes for Yakamoz S-245, the spin-off of Belgian apocalyptic sci-fi thriller Into The Night starring Kivanc Tatlitug, Ozge Ozpirincci and Ertan Saban.
 Yakamoz S-245 has been watched 22 million hours in four days following its global launch on Netflix.
 The series was reported to be the third most watched non-English TV series on Netflix.